 “It’s settled, then,” Eftychia said, beaming and clapping her hands like a child.
 “Let’s all meet at the bridge tomorrow morning.”

 “Thank you, Ms. Jones.
 Not too early tomorrow, I hope?”
 Leandros said.
 He hadn’t taken a day off since he’d arrived, and he’d like to take advantage of it.

 “Do you not like mornings?”
 Eftychia asked.
 “Oh, let me think, what kind of animal doesn’t like mornings?”

 “Hush, armadillo,” Leandros said.

+Eftychia snickered behind her hand.
 Their group stopped in front of the grand doors to the Magistrates’ Offices.
-“We really must go, Chia,” Ochoa said.
+“We really must go, Chia,” Eresh said.

 “Oh, very well.
 It was a pleasure meeting you, Captain Jaguar.
 I’ll see you tomorrow!”
 Eftychia said, flouncing off.
 Her way of moving was hypnotic, loping and graceful.

 “I wouldn’t mind if that one stuck,” Leandros called after her.

 Eftychia turned and danced backward, grinning at him.
 “Still not right, but I’m getting closer!”

 “She’s a strange one,” Ereshsaid in an undertone.
 “Not quite right in the head, but smarter than she seems.
 She’ll be good to have with us.”